danvk/danvk.github.io/_posts/2025-04-22-boggle-solved.md

 possible boards.
 (The factor of 8 comes from symmetry; not all boards can be rolled with real Boggle dice, but this is [within an order of magnitude](https://www.danvk.org/wp/2007-08-02/how-many-boggle-boards-are-there/index.html).)

 It’s possible to find all the words on a Boggle board [very quickly](https://www.danvk.org/wp/2007-02-06/in-which-we-discover-that-tries-are-awesome/index.html) using a [Trie data structure](https://en.wikipedia.org/wiki/Trie).
 On my M2 Macbook, I can score around 200,000 boards/sec.
-At that pace, testing every board would take around 800 million years!
+Still, at that pace, testing every board would take around 800 million years!

-Fortunately, there’s a more clever way to structure the search: Branch and Bound (B&B).
+Fortunately, there’s a more clever way to structure the search.

 ### Branch and Bound